Adelheid Popp: 20th century

-Popp entered the 20th century creating the Union of Homeworkers in 1902, followed by the Association of Social Democratic Women and Girls in 1907.
-She would be elected to the Constituent National Assembly and then, as one of seven female Social Democrats, to the Parliament of Austria in 1919.
+In 1918, Popp was elected to the Vienna City Council.
+She was elected to the Constituent National Assembly and then, as one of seven female Social Democrats, to the Parliament of Austria in 1919.
 In this role, she was the first woman ever to speak in the parliament.

-As a writer

-In 1909, Popp published Die Jugendgeschichte einer Arbeiterin (English: The Autobiography of a Working Woman), which explored how class and gender shaped her life choices.
-The book focused on her "miserable proletarian childhood and youth," which was used as the focus for her argument demanding social and political change.
-Following her autobiography, was Haussklavinnen (English: Domestic Slaves), in 1912, which was her study on domestic servants.
+In this position, she worked to advance social policy and reform, especially in relation to women.

 Later work and death

 During her later years in Parliament, she devoted herself to social legislation and women's issues.
 Popp proposed bills for family law reform, which focused on overturning men's unlimited power as heads of households.
 She also fought for the legalization of abortion and equal pay.
 Despite vocal efforts, the majority of her proposals were voted down due to the conservative opposition majority.
 In the early 1930s she resigned from Parliament.
 On 7 May 1939, she died from complications from a stroke, in Vienna.